microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Step 4 - Post Consent Record to FHIR service

 1. Review the sample `Consent` Resource in the `consent-resource.json` file located [here](./sample-data/consent-resource.json).
-In this `Consent` Resource file, you will see that `Patient/WDT000000001` is opting out of sharing records with `Practitioner/WDT000000003`.
+In this file, you will see that `Patient/WDT000000001` is opting out of sharing records with `Practitioner/WDT000000003`.

 2. Now you will create a new request in Postman for adding the `consent-resource.json` as a `Consent` Resource to your FHIR service.
     - Go to the FHIR CALLS collection in Postman and click **Add request**.